Gilwyad/mailnesia.com/README.md

     tools/increment-version.sh -a api -i major

-To build the a Docker image:
+To build a Docker image:

     tools/increment-version.sh -a common -b